-Within the "traditional" management and control system UniCredit has adopted, the Board of Statutory Auditors is responsible for overseeing the effective administration of the company.

-The Board of Statutory Auditors, among the other tasks:
+Within the "traditional" management and control system UniCredit has adopted, the Board of Statutory Auditors is responsible for overseeing the effective administration of the Company.
+The Board of Statutory Auditors, among the other tasks, expresses its opinion:

-- is consulted with regards to the remuneration of UniCredit's Directors holding specific roles with a special focus on the remuneration of the CEO and the approval of Group financial instrument-based incentive schemes: - issues a mandatory opinion on the appointment, dismissal and compensation of the Manager in charge of drafting company financial reports; - expresses its opinion on decisions regarding the appointment and dismissal of the Heads of corporate control functions;
+- with regards to the remuneration of UniCredit's Directors holding specific roles with a special focus on the remuneration of the CEO and the approval of Group financial instrument-based incentive schemes; - on the appointment, dismissal and compensation of the Manager in charge of drafting company financial reports; - on decisions regarding the appointment and dismissal of the Heads of corporate control functions.